Finite Size Spectrum of SU(N) Principal Chiral Field from Discrete Hirota Dynamics: Solution of the Y -system for PCF at a finite volume L

-It is clear from the derivation of eq.\eqref{eq:closed}, as well as of the eqs.(\ref{eq:mytrick}, \ref{eq:trickeq}) that they are fixed only up to a zero mode of the operator \(K_{N}\). {A zero mode \(Z\) therefore has to be added to \eqref{eq:closed}, to get
+It is clear from the derivation of eq.\eqref{eq:closed}, as well as of the eqs.(\ref{eq:mytrick}, \ref{eq:trickeq}) that they are fixed only up to a zero mode of the operator {\(\MyPi_N\)}.
+A zero mode \(Z\) therefore has to be added to \eqref{eq:closed}, to get

-} Such zero mode can include for instance the factors \(e^{-\L \cosh(\frac{2 \pi \th} N ) }\) and \(\chi_{_{CDD}}\) from equation \eqref{eq:largeLY1}.
+Such zero mode can include for instance the factors \(e^{-\L \cosh(\frac{2 \pi \th} N ) }\) and \(\chi_{_{CDD}}\) from equation \eqref{eq:3}.

 In the asymptotic limit (\(\L\to \infty\)), the zero modes in the equation (\ref{eq:YeqFC}) can be obtained by comparison with \eqref{eq:largeLY1}.
 In the same manner, the zero modes implicitly present in equation \eqref{eq:trickeq} can be computed in the asymptotic limit, by replacing \(T_{a,0}\)'s by their asymptotic values in terms of \(\varphi\), see eq.\eqref{eq:phiTboundRi}, so that we can directly compute the zero mode \(Z\) when \(\L\to\infty\).
-We notice that, although both \eqref{eq:closed} and \eqref{eq:trickeq} are true up to a non-trivial zero mode, the zero mode in \eqref{eq:Main} happens to be\footnote{Actually the right hand side of \eqref{eq:Main} is itself defined up to a factor of \(e^{i \frac{2 k \pi}{N}}\), because any \(f^{\star K}=e^{K*\log f}\) is defined up to a \(e^{2 i \pi \int K}\) corresponding to the choice of the branch of the log.
-As a consequence, a more exact statement for \eqref{eq:Z1} is \(Z=e^{i \frac{2 k \pi}{N}}\).
-The choice of \(k\) is done to reproduce \eqref{eq:largeLY1}, where the phase in \eqref{eq:Smatr} is chosen in such a manner that one particle at rest (\(\theta_1=0\)) is a solution of the Bethe equation \eqref{eq:BAE}.
+We notice that, although both \eqref{eq:closed} and \eqref{eq:trickeq} are true up to a non-trivial zero mode, the zero mode in \eqref{eq:Main} happens to be\footnote{ Actually the right hand side of \eqref{eq:Main} is itself defined up to a factor of \(e^{i \frac{2 k \pi}{N}}\), because any \(f^{\star K}=e^{K*\log f}\) is defined up to a \(e^{2 i \pi \int K}\) corresponding to the choice of the branch of the log.
+As a consequence, a more precise statement for \eqref{eq:Z1} is \(Z=e^{i \frac{2 k \pi}{N}}\). \(k\) is chosen to reproduce \eqref{eq:largeLY1}, where the phase in \eqref{eq:Smatr} is chosen in such a way that one particle at rest (\(\theta_1=0\)) is a solution of the Bethe equation \eqref{eq:BAE}.

 For states with zero momentum (like the mass gap and the vacuum), this extra phase can also be obtained by requiring a \(\th\to -\th\) symmetry, which these states should exhibit. }